sjpierce/CHOPStudy/README.md

     - `Example_Render_to_PDF.qmd`: This is just an example script that you can copy to start a new script that will produce a PDF output file.
-    - `Import_Data.qmd`: This scrip imports the raw data
+    - `Import_Data.qmd`: This script imports the raw data from Excel, prepares it for use, and saves an R data file that will be used by other scripts.
     - `references.bib`: This is a BibTeX file containing the citation data for references mentioned in various scripts.
 Quarto uses it to get the data needed to insert reference lists.